tenable/terrascan/kustomize/README.md

 ##### PRE-REQUISITE
+1. Make sure you have required access on the kubernetes cluster to create and update the following resources:

+  - Secrets
+  - Configmaps
+  - Deployments
+  - Services
+  - ValidatingWebhookConfiguration (only if you're aiming to deploy the webhook as well)

+  If it is not a production level cluster, you probably do have the required access.

+2. Make sure you have `kubectl`, `kustomize` and `openssh` installed on your local machine.

-1. Make sure you replace `<TERRASCAN_NAMESPACE>` placeholder with your target namespace where you to want to deploy the terrascan server.
-The string replacement will be required in the `server/kustomization.yaml`,  `webhook/validating-webhook.yaml` and the `certs/domain.cnf` file that is generated in step 1 of `Generating TLS Certificates` section.
+3. Make sure you replace `<TERRASCAN_NAMESPACE>` placeholder with your target namespace where you to want to deploy the terrascan server.
+The string replacement will be required in the following files:

+  - `server/kustomization.yaml`
+  - `certs/domain.cnf` (that is generated in step 1 of `Generating TLS Certificates` section)
+  - `webhook/kustomization.yaml` (only if you're aiming to deploy the webhook as well)
+  - `webhook/validating-webhook.yaml` (only if you're aiming to deploy the webhook as well)

-2. Generate SSH keys and copy `~/.ssh/config`, `~/.ssh/known-hosts` and `~/.ssh/<generated_private_key>` to `server/.ssh/` directory.
+4. Generate SSH keys and copy `~/.ssh/config`, `~/.ssh/known-hosts` and `~/.ssh/<generated_private_key>` to `server/.ssh/` directory.
    replace `<SSH_KEY_NAME>` with your private ssh key's name in `server/kustomization.yaml` and setup the generated public ssh key on your respective code repository hosting service, like github or bitbucket.